Installer for Windows

 If the program crashes and the cause is unknown, please check the following:

 - Your Nvidia driver is up to date.
 This is because every CUDA version requires a minimum driver version.
-It is not necessary to install the CUDA toolkit to run the exe.
+It is not necessary to install the CUDA toolkit to run the executable.

 - If you have multiple graphics cards, please check that your primary monitor is connected to the CUDA-powered card.
-ALIEN uses only one graphics card for computation as well as rendering and chooses the one with the highest compute capability.
+ALIEN uses the same graphics card for computation as well as rendering and chooses the one with the highest compute capability.

 Only relevant for ALIEN version 2.x: